AlgoSize/website/_portfolios/industry-versatility.md

 <br/>
 4. **Big Data Simplification**: Our firm excels in making big data more accessible and manageable.
 We provide tools that allow users to explore, integrate, and run AI algorithms on their datasets, tailored to their specific needs, thereby democratizing the use of big data across industries.
 <br/>
 5. **Filling Skill Gaps**: As AI becomes increasingly important across industries, there's a growing demand for skilled AI professionals.
-Our firm not only develops algorithms but also plays a pivotal role in educating and training the workforce to confront these skill gaps, ensuring a sustainable adoption of AI technologies【5†forbes.com】.
+Our firm not only develops algorithms but also plays a pivotal role in educating and training the workforce to confront these skill gaps, ensuring a sustainable adoption of AI technologies.
 <br/>
 <br/>
 ### Conclusion